adamhl8/inspectarr/README.md

 # display media where the title contains 'star wars' (case-insensitive)
 inspectarr sonarr 'title i*= "star wars"'

-# display media released after 1990 (media year is contained in the title column), then sort by title
+# display media released after 1990, then sort by title
-inspectarr radarr 'title *= 1990 | SORT title'
+inspectarr radarr 'title *= "(1990)" | SORT title'

 # display media where monitored is true and where the video codec is x265 (contains '265')
 inspectarr radarr 'monitored && videoCodec *= 265'